claudiubrisc/Pac-Man/README.md

 - How to structure a simple WPF game
 - Handling keyboard events in C#
 - Collision detection & basic game logic
 - Window navigation between menus and game scenes

+## 📜 License
+This project is for **educational purposes only**.